Choose among the three main types of mortgages by weighing your plans for the house and trends in market interest rates.

 3 tips for finding a mortgage

-Here are three ways to stay safe and save money when mortgage shopping, regardless which mortgage type you settle on:
+Here are three ways to stay safe and save money when you’re in the lookout for affordable mortgages or Bank Statement Program Loans, regardless which mortgage type you settle on:

 - Get help reading the contract.Even the reset cap can change during the life of the mortgage, making it crucial for buyers to read the (often-confusing) fine print carefully when taking on an ARM.
 Ask a trusted friend, relative or attorney to help you carefully review a mortgage contract before you sign.